Skip to main content

 Channels

-You can target specific channels when sending a push or starting a Live Activity.
+Target specific channels when sending a push notification or streaming a Live Activity.

 Ruby